MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/update-guide.md

 Design-time (Compile-time) backward compatibility means that developers can apply updates to their development environments and successfully compile their code without having to make any changes.

 Microsoft also aims for design-time compatibility.
-However, some updates may include changes that are not design time–compatible but <span class="underline">remain</spanruntime ( binary) compatible.
+However, some updates may include changes that are not design time–compatible but remain (binary) compatible.
 After an update is applied, new errors or warnings might occur when your code is compiled.
 Here are some examples of these changes:

 + Microsoft makes an enumeration extensible.
 + Microsoft marks an API as obsolete or internal.
 + Microsoft introduces a new compiler error to help avoid unsafe coding practices.

 All these changes may require work on your solution.
-Design-time breaking changes that are binary-compatible don't require a 12-month deprecation notice, and are [documented](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/get-started/whats-new-home-page) with each service update.
+Design-time breaking changes that are binary-compatible don't require a 12-month deprecation notice, and are documented with each service update.
+For more information, see [What's new and changed in Platform updates](../get-started/whats-new-home-page.md).

 ### Phase 1: Update F\&O